meokisama/NT230.Store/README.md

 ![screenshot](screenshot.png)

-In order to access the admin panel on `/admin` you need to provide the admin email and password.
+In order to access the admin panel on `/admin` you need to provide the admin **email** and **password**.

 ## Preparation

 To run this application, you have to set your own environmental variables.
-For security reasons, some variables have been hidden from view and used as environmental variables with the help of dotenv package.
+For security reasons, some variables have been hidden from view and used as environmental variables with the help of `dotenv` package.
 Below are the variables that you need to set in order to run the application:

 - **MONGO_URI**: *this is the connection string of your MongoDB Atlas database.*